Stories to Think Different about Solar

 As a licensed solar contractor, I'd suggest both new remote design and proven old school techniques and other instrumentation.
 For example, a solar location should minimize shade.

-Installations should be In accordance with CEC/NEC 110.3(B) manufacturing instructions for correct torque values for the array.
-Not just hand tighten.
+Installations should be in accordance with CEC/NEC 110.3(B) manufacturing instructions for correct torque values for the array.
+For instance, not just hand tighten.

 Use of irradiance measurements during commissioning and inspections.
 Calculation of de-rate factors.